software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/front/index.html"}

-The main application is in `app.js`.
-It imports components to display summary statistics,
+The main application in `app.js` imports components to display summary statistics,
 choose a range of years,
 and display annual data.
 There is not usually such a close coupling between API calls and components,